 A navigation list with three empty rows.

-- Default styling defined by the theme the project uses.
+1) the default styling defined by the theme the project uses

 The style property allows you to specify additional CSS styling.
 If a class is also specified, this styling is applied after the class.

-background-color:blue; This will result in a blue background
+will result in red text on a blue background.

 Navigation list item